-No matter what, it’s essential to understand the fundamental properties of how your building’s flat roof is constructed so you can make more informed choices about preventative maintenance, repairs, and possible future replacement.
+No matter what, it’s essential to understand the fundamental properties of how your building’s flat roofing system is constructed so you can make more informed choices about preventative maintenance, repairs, and possible future replacement.
 Today’s post gives you a little insight into the popular flat roofing materials that might be up on your roof now, as well as how to determine whether you have the best roof for your business.

-What type of flat roof is the best?
+What Type of Flat Roof is the Best?

-Built-up Roofing (BUR)
+Built-Up Roofing (BUR)